neonevm/neon-evm.docs/docs/developing/gasless.md

 ## TL;DR

-- You may arrange a starter pack of gasless transactions within Neon EVM
+- You may arrange a starter pack of gasless transactions within Neon EVM from info@neonevm.org

 ## Introduction